Soldier Field: History

 The stadium's design is in the Neoclassical style, with Doric columns rising above the East and West entrances.
 In its earliest configuration, Soldier Field was capable of seating 74,280 spectators, and was in the shape of a U. Additional seating could be added along the interior field, upper promenades, and on the large, open field and terrace beyond the north endzone, bringing the seating capacity to over 100,000.
+It was estimated that 123,000 fans saw Notre Dame defeat USC 13–12 on November 16, 1929.

 Chicago Bears move in

 The 1961 Chicago Bears practicing for the Armed Forces Benefit Football Game, which was primarily held at Soldier Field from 1947 to 1970.
-The Bears permanently moved in the following year.
+The Bears permanently moved to Soldier Field in 1971.